Buy-now, pay-later returns and disputes are about to get federal oversight

 That's according to the Consumer Financial Protection Bureau, which says it will begin treating buy-now, pay-later companies — such as Klarna and Affirm — as credit card providers under the Truth in Lending Act, starting in two months.

-"The CFPB wants to make sure that these new competitive offerings are not gaining an advantage by sidestepping the long-standing rights and responsibilities enshrined under the law," the agency's director, Rohit Chopra, told reporters.
-"Given the growth in outstanding consumer credit and the rise in new forms of credit, we're going to continue to carefully monitor these markets and take action to ensure that consumers are being treated fairly."
+"The CFPB wants to make sure that these new competitive offerings are not gaining an advantage by sidestepping the long-standing rights and responsibilities enshrined under the law," the agency's director, Rohit Chopra, told reporters about buy now, pay later, or BNPL, services.

-This change does not affect how buy-now, pay-later lenders interact with credit bureaus, which the lenders are not required to report to.
+This change does not affect how buy-now, pay-later lenders interact with credit bureaus, reporting to which is not required.
 That has been a central distinction of this industry, allowing it to serve people with limited access to credit but also to grow without much disclosure about its scale or riskiness.

 Where a credit card company will charge interest on purchases not paid in full at the end of the billing cycle, BNPL firms often let people split purchases into four or six installments interest free — without a credit check.